 CODES extracted all PII for young drivers ages 15-23 years involved in a motor vehicle crash between 2017 and 2019 from the GDOT crash database.
 CODES prepared the PII data fields to prepare for the data linking process.
 After receiving GDEC applicant information, CODES identified all GDEC applicants (approved and rejected) that were involved in motor vehicle crashes by deterministic linking using the driver's license (or learner's permit) number.
 Of those that did not successfully link on the driver's license number only, a probabilistic linking method was employed using the first name, last name, and date of birth.
-If available, CODES used additional variables such as county of residence in the probabilistic linking methods.
+If available, CODES used additional variables such as county of residence in the probabilistic linking method.
+To increase the probability of a successful linkage, CODES verified true matches of the outputs of both linking methods.